neilabenlakhal/javascript-beginners-tutorial/README.md

 ---------------------

 - Non-primitive/Reference data types can hold `collections of values and more complex entities`
-- Non-primitive values are being compared by `reference` instead of value
-- Data does not store in the variables but stored on the heap - a dynamically allocated memory reference
-- Its a pointer to a location in memory, accessed by reference

 There are different types of non-primitive data types in JavaScript.
 They are as follows: